-Tegg’s Nose is just on the edge of the Peak District, but I’ve been told it gives you great views of Macclesfield Forest, Shutlingsloe and Shining Tor hils.
+Tegg’s Nose is just on the edge of the Peak District, but it gives you great views of Macclesfield Forest, Shutlingsloe and Shining Tor hils.

 After you’ve climbed over the stile, turn left and follow the track for about 700 m, before reaching a road.

-Turn right, down the road for a few hundred metres, then look for a metal gate on your left, taking you on a narrow path walking parallel to Oaken Clough.
+Turn right, down the road for a few hundred metres, then look for a metal gate on your right, taking you on a narrow path walking parallel to Oaken Clough.